svc333/overview/personalized-assistance.md

 # Personalized onboarding
 {: #personalized-assistance}

 {{site.data.keyword.IBM}} is dedicated to putting the client first for every interaction.
-To help facilitate this, our Global Client Success team offers personalized assistance through an onboarding program.
+To help facilitate this, our Global Client Success team offers free personalized assistance through an onboarding program.
 {: shortdesc}

 You must be logged in to your Pay-As-You-Go or Subscription account to qualify for personalized onboarding.